basileMarchand/basictools-frozen/README.md

     FOR WINDOWS:
-      install Microsoft Visual C++ Build Tools to use eigen, scikit-sparse package not available in anaconda for windows, should be able to compile it for windows following https://github.com/xmlyqing00/Cholmod-Scikit-Sparse-Windows, tested on windows10: 99 tests OK, 3 tests not OK (Linalg.LinearSolver, IO.Wormhole (SIGALARM not supported on windows), IO.CodeInterface
+      install Microsoft Visual C++ Build Tools to use eigen, scikit-sparse package not available in anaconda for windows, some functionality will be missing,

 2) INSTALLATION